nikey22/imac-win10-legacy-install/README.md

 * A 2009-2011 iMac running MacOS High Sierra and above (as my base system, I am starting with Catalina 10.5.7 - Dosdude1 patched)
 * A Metal-GPU capable video card, Nvidia or AMD will work (Native or Upgraded)
 * An 8GB or larger USB drive (only for the BootCamp support software you will need to download)
 * An ISO file containing Windows 10.
+I used [Windows 10 Home Edition](https://archive.org/details/win-10-1803-english-x-64)
 * An functional OEM 8X DL "SuperDrive" slot-loading DVD reader in your iMac 2011.
 * 45GB+ free disk space for Windows OS.